What’s the Difference Between Comprehensive and Collision Insurance in Florida?

 Your insurance company will investigate the incident and determine the direct cause of your damages, classifying your coverage accordingly.
 In the deer-tree situation, your insurance company will classify the accident as a collision claim, because the tree actually caused the damage.
 If you hit the deer instead of the tree, you will receive comprehensive coverage.

 However, not all of these claims are as easy to define.
-If you need assistance navigating Florida car insurance coverage after an accident, contact a Florida car accident attorney as soon as possible.
+If you need assistance navigating Florida car insurance coverage after an accident, contact our Miami car accident attorneys as soon as possible.